MatrixMike/Haskell/README.md

 # Haskell
 Some fragments as inspired by the Compose Unconference in Melbourne 2016 August 29

+Sean Seefried delivered via his presentation two Android Game Apps.

-Here are some fragments and support sources for the two Android games that Sean Seefried delivered via his presentation.
+Here are some fragments of my code and support sources for my saving and testing, lots of mini commits to show progression.